ckim929/Statistical-Modeling-Pipeline/page2.md

 The first step of the data science pipeline is **data cleaning**.
 This process involves fixing or removing incorrect, duplicate, or incomplete data within a dataset.
 The dataset I am working with contains only numerical variables resulting from a principal component analysis (PCA) transformation.

 It's important to understand the data to gather as much insight as possible from it.
-The goal of EDA is to make sense of the data by looking for patterns, spotting anomalies, and checking assumptions through summary statistics and visualizations ([towardsdatascience](https://towardsdatascience.com/exploratory-data-analysis-8fc1cb20fd15)).
-There is a lot of overlap between the process of data cleaning and performing EDA.
+The goal of **exploratory data analysis (EDA)** is to make sense of the data by looking for patterns, spotting anomalies, and checking assumptions through summary statistics and visualizations ([towardsdatascience](https://towardsdatascience.com/exploratory-data-analysis-8fc1cb20fd15)).
+There is a lot of overlap between the processes of data cleaning and performing EDA.

 After reading in the data, I first used the *.head()* function of the pandas library to look at the first five observations of my dataset.
 This function is useful for getting a quick glance of whether the dataset encompasses the right type of data.

 ![head](https://user-images.githubusercontent.com/86743951/214944882-7877bba7-3458-4de6-8bd7-3e98fd4761cb.png)

-I then used the .shape function of the pandas library to return the shape of the dataframe.
+I then used the *.shape* function of the pandas library to return the shape of the dataframe.
 We can see that there are 284807 rows and 31 columns.

 ![shape](https://user-images.githubusercontent.com/86743951/218567242-10d98d9a-3f6c-4c08-8096-ad15dd5ab926.png)